-With over 10 years work experience in the field of online education, instructional design, and faculty training, Kelly has discovered her passion starts with the educator.
+With almost 15 years of work experience in the field of online education, instructional design, and faculty training, I have discovered that my passion starts with the educator.
 More specifically, the ways in which we can engage and encourage educators to better realize the pedagogical approaches to using technology for learning and teaching.

-Kelly Brennan is an Instructional Technology Coordinator who works with Laurentian University faculty and course developers to best implement a variety of approaches to using technology for learning and teaching.
-Her favorite duties in this position include providing pedagogical and design support for aculty who are teaching online and on campus.
-She facilitates small and large workshops and training sessions related to teaching with technology, student engagement, and course design.
+I am an Instructional Technology Coordinator who works with Laurentian University faculty and course developers to best implement a variety of approaches to using technology for learning and teaching.
+My favourite duties in this position include providing pedagogical and design support for faculty who are teaching online and on campus.
+I facilitate small and large workshops and training sessions related to teaching with technology, student engagement, and course design.

-Connecting and collaborating with colleagues is extremely important to Kelly.
-She is currently the Distance and Online Learning Community of Practice Executive member for the Ontario Council for University Lifelong Learning and was the 2017 CNIE-RCIE Awards Festival coordinator.
+Connecting and collaborating with colleagues is extremely important to me.
+I have served as the Distance and Online Learning Community of Practice Executive member for the Ontario Council for University Lifelong Learning and have been the CNIE-RCIE Awards Festival coordinator since 2017.